FAQs for New Students

 Do you offer scholarships?

 We do not have scholarships for new students.
-However, each semester we award scholarships to three outstanding students to continue their studies with us.
+However, each semester we award scholarships to two outstanding students to continue their studies with us.

 What about insurance?
 Is it required or can I waive it?